 Scott has been a Learning Specialist with Rapid City-based Technology & Innovation in Education for more than ten years.
 During that time, he co-developed and now co-directs the WoLakota Project which provides resources and training for schools throughout South and North Dakota and elsewhere in the implementation of Native American Essential Understandings and Culturally Responsive Education.
 A key part of his work is facilitating Circles of Trust in which individuals come together in retreat to engage in respect-filled conversation and personal storytelling.

-Scott has composed music for several educational documentary films, including Tasunke Witko, an award-winning documentary film about the life of Crazy Horse.
-He also composed and directed the music for the Black Hills themed musical, Deadeye’s Wild West, produced in Spearfish and Lead in the summers of 2013-14.
+Scott has composed music for several educational documentary films, including The Green Siblings Project, a film and website telling the 1957 civil rights, school desegregation story of Little Rock's Treopia, Ernest and Scott Green, and Tasunke Witko, an award-winning documentary film about the life of Crazy Horse.
+He also composed and directed the music for the Black Hills themed musical, Deadeye’s Wild West, produced in Spearfish and Lead in the summers of 2014-15.
+He is currently working on another stage musical about the role of songwriting in society which he hopes to premier sometime in 2024.

 Scott performs occasionally in the Black Hills region, but his focus is primarily on songwriting, recording and producing via his indie-studio, Dancin’ Moon, at his home in Spearfish Canyon.
-His work spans genres including folk, rock, blues, bluegrass, jazz, Americana, pop, AltGospel, orchestral soundtrack, acoustic instrumental and even rap.
+His work spans genres including folk, rock, blues, bluegrass, jazz, Americana, pop, AltGospel, orchestral soundtrack, acoustic instrumental, rap, and now through he and his wife's band, Nanapapa, "Children & Family" music.
 His goals in songwriting and composing are the same as they were in his poetry—to explore, to expand, to work through challenging experiences and to mark a clear trail he can follow back home… or that others can follow and extend.
-Scott loves connecting with his community here at home in the Black Hills and has also enjoyed building a digital community around the globe through platforms such as Spotify, Apple Music and CD Baby.
+Scott loves connecting with his community here at home in the Black Hills and has also enjoyed building a digital community around the globe through platforms such as Amazon, Spotify and Apple Music.
+Since early 2022, Scott has been creating custom songs for folks from all around the globe as a Songfinch Artist.
+He also now has a Custom Song Writing direct business of his own right here on his website.

 All of his work can be accessed at www.ScottSimpsonMusic.com.